imagej/imagej.github.io/pages/BigStitcher.md

 ![Illustrates an example of an interactive view of a single-view multi-tile dataset with irregular tiling acquired by lightsheet microscopy.
-Each tile of size 1920x1920x1000 pixels is depicted in a random color.](BigStitcherTitle-1.jpg
-"Illustrates an example of an interactive view of a single-view multi-tile dataset with irregular tiling acquired by lightsheet microscopy.
-Each tile of size 1920x1920x1000 pixels is depicted in a random color.")
+Each tile of size 1920x1920x1000 pixels is depicted in a random color.](/images/pages/BigStitcherTitle-1.jpg "Illustrates an example of an interactive view of a single-view multi-tile dataset with irregular tiling acquired by lightsheet microscopy.
+Each tile of size 1920x1920x1000 pixels is depicted in a random color.")"

 ## Download